HEnquist/camilladsp/README.md

 ## Processors
 The `processors` section contains the definitions for the Processors.
 These are special "filters" that work on several channels at the same time.
 At present only one type of processor, "Compressor", has been implemented.

+Processors take an optional `description` property.
+This is intended for the user and is not used by CamillaDSP itself.

 ### Compressor
 The "Compressor" processor implements a standard dynamic range compressor.
 It is configured using the most common parameters.